apigee/apigeetool-node/README.md

 `--baseuri   -L`
 (optional) The base URI for you organization on Apigee Edge.
 The default is the base URI for Apigee cloud deployments is `api.enterprise.apigee.com`.
 For on-premise deployments, the base URL may be different.

+`--header   -H`
+(optional) Adds a header to the API call.
+Format is header:value.
+This option may be used multiple times if more than one header is needed.

 `--cafile -c`
 (optional) The names of one of more PEM files that represent trusted certificate authorities.
 Multiple file names may be comma-separated.
 Use this to communicate with an installation